YaronMiro/starter-project-react-typescript-tailwind/README.md

 ### `npm run serve:build`

-Runs the app in the proaction mode.\
+Runs the app in the production mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 The page will load the production build version